elysia-dev/asset-token/README.md

 ### RewardManager, RewardManagerTest

 Asset Token distrubutes monthly rent to asset token owners.
-Reward manager have storage for token owner rewards and internal methods for managing rewards.
+Reward manager have storage for recording owner's reward and internal methods for controlling rewards.
 RewardManagerTest is also a contract that make testing easier.

 ### AssetToken

 Asset token inherits EErc20, PriceManager and RewardManager.
-This contract implements `purchase`, `refund` and `claimReward` and override `_transfer` of ERC20 for managing rewards.
+This contract implements three methods for supporting asset token trading, `purchase`, `refund` and `claimReward`.
+The contract overrides `_transfer` of ERC20, records reward every time the token is transfered

 ## Enviroment Variables